marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 ### On your local machine

 1. Have a python version installed (see .python-version)
 2. If this is the first time, run the commands in devops/bootstrap.sh.
-If you have already installed the dependences, run the commands in devops/start_environment.sh
 3. Create a file called devops/.env filling the values left as placeholder in devops/.env.example
 4. Open jupyter notebook example.ipynb, fill in with the table you want to read and the columns you want to agg with